-As of the date the financial statements were authorized for issue, the Comapany is continuously assessing the possible impact that the application of other standards and interpretations will have on the Company's financial position and financial performance and will disclose the relevant impact when the assessment is completed.
+As of the date the independent f inancial statements were authorized for issue, the Comapany is continuously assessing the possible impact that the application of other standards and interpretations will have on the c.
+New IFRSs in issue but not yet endorsed and issued into effect by the FSC

+Company's financial position and financial performance and will disclose the relevant impact when the assessment is completed.